klinker24/Android-FloatingTutorialActivity/README.md

 })
 ```

-Any other customization you want can come directly from your layout file.
+Any other customization can come directly from your layout file.
 My examples show the primary color for the background of the top text.
 You could do that inside of your layout, if you like that look.

 ### Animating the layouts